 Flesh Out a Detailed Cash Flow Plan

 One of the first things lenders look for is a cash flow that shows how the company plans to operate.
 Having an already detailed cash flow plan worked out before will save time and efforts and a reasonable plan can go a long way.
 Show how you intend to keep your profit margins, a reserve and a contingency plan for when unexpected events occur.

 Understand the type of loan you need

-There are many types of loans targeted at different businesses, all with their own criteria these can vary in duration, amount and specific terms.
-Self-assess your business and decided why you need the loan and how much can you manage.
+There are many types of loans targeted at different businesses, all with their criteria.
+These can vary in duration, amount and specific terms.
+Self-assess your company and decided why you need the loan and how much can you manage.

 Examples of loan providers can be found online such as commercial and public banks, peer to peer providers, and firms backed by SBA.
 Most of these examples are usually just a quick internet search away.

 Getting that loan will require having all of your financials in order as well as your business documentation.
 Typically loan companies would look for legitimacy and long-term company success and future guidance.
 Some important documents would be financial statements, insurance, business plans, tax returns, etc.